Dillard & Clark “The Fantastic Expedition of Dillard & Clark”

 Crazy Horse

-This is a real good album to throw on for a fix.
-At the right time it packs the most satisfying punch.
-There are some bruisers on here in Gone Dead Train and the foot-stompin’ Beggars Day with its phaser or flanger sound penetrating the mix.
-Parts sound inspired by Young and Dance, Dance, Dance, under his pen, is a great country rock number with an old-timey feel.
-Arguably, the best tunes come from Whitten, though, like the awesome and hypnotic Look At All The Things.
-A soft and beautiful ballad I Don’t Want To Talk About It, and of course the rollicking Downtown which would resurface on Neil’s perfect Tonight’s The Night.
+This record packs a most satisfying punch.
+There are some bruisers on here in “Gone Dead Train” and the foot-stompin’ “Beggars Day” with its phaser/flanger effect penetrating the mix.
+Parts sound inspired by Young and “Dance, Dance, Dance,” under his pen, is a kickin country rock number with an old-timey feel.
+Arguably, the best tunes come from Whitten, like the hypnotic “Look At All The Things,” a soft and beautiful ballad, “I Don’t Want To Talk About It,” and of course the rollicking “Downtown” which would resurface on Neil’s Tonight’s The Night.

 Sadly, Danny Whitten’s heroin use would lead to him being excused from Crazy Horse and he overdosed in late 1972.
 A major loss considering his unrealized talents, best heard on this album, and his death would partly influence the Ditch Trilogy.

-Forget the whole story though, forget Neil Young.
+Forget the whole story though.
+Forget Neil Young.
 Just get yourself some Crazy Horse and drive.

 “Look At All The Things”